DocsContributingUsing the CLI

-Using Git CLI for Collaboration
+Using git CLI for collaboration

 When collaborating on your lomi. integration using Git, you can use the command-line interface (CLI) to perform various Git operations.
 This allows you to manage your integration code and configurations effectively.

-Initializing a Git Repository
+Initializing a Git repository

 To get started, initialize a Git repository in the directory where your integration code and configuration files are stored: